unstoppabledomains/dev-docs/polygon/cns1-to-uns1.md

 ![safeTransferFrom Option 2 with 4 fields to complete](/images/cns-safe-transfer-option2.png)

-<figcaption style="text-align: center">safeTransferFrom Option 2 with 4 fields to complete</figcaption>
+<figcaption>safeTransferFrom Option 2 with 4 fields to complete</figcaption>
 </figure>

 ## Step 4: Rewrite the Domain to UNS L1 Registry